44.43 N, 110.67 W

 Yellowstone contains 182 geysers and a mud volcano.
 Yellowstone plateau has been volcanically active for 2 million years.
 It has been the scene of some of the world's largest eruptions.
 The Yellowstone caldera has one of the world's largest hydrothermal systems.
 The most famous feature in Yellowstone is Old Faithful Geyser.

-At least 15 000 cubic km of crystal-melt mush are located beneath the Yellowstone caldera, at depths from
+At least 15 000 cubic km of crystal-melt mush are located beneath the Yellowstone caldera.

 2010 Earthquake Swarm